Food for Thought exists because food is more than fuel.

 Happiness through food and connection.

-Our focus is on early intervention and preventing disengagement, using food as a practical, dignified tool delivered through reliable community contract catering.
+Our focus is on early intervention and preventing disengagement, using food as a practical, dignified tool delivered through reliable community hospitality and catering.

 Food is not the outcome.